Share

 Some people experience physical handicaps or family responsibilities that prevent them from working.
 Others need financial help because of unfortunate circumstances: “The fallow ground of the poor would yield much food, but it is swept away through injustice” (Proverbs 13:23).
 They worked hard enough that their fields would produce abundant food, but they lost it because of conditions outside of their control.

-God’s Word gives us insight into His heart for the less fortunate and expectation that we will help them.
-In the New Testament we see these passages:
+God’s Word gives us insight into His heart for the less fortunate and His expectation that we will help them.
+In the New Testament, we see these passages:

 So important was it to care for those in need that God said He would bless those who did so: